Charles City Western, Car 50

-CCW Car Number 50 was built by the Mc Guire-Cummings Company of Paris, Illinois in 1915.
+Car 50 was built by the Mc Guire-Cummings Company of Paris, Illinois in 1915.
 The builder’s photo shows that it was originally built and lettered for the CCW.
-Records indicate that it was originally painted in the Pullman green color, and sometime in its later life, it was painted in the present colors of orange and maroon..
+Records indicate that it was originally painted in Pullman green.
+Sometime in its later life, it was painted in the present colors of orange and maroon.
 This car is a prime example of the combination baggage, mail and passenger type of interurban car that ran between cities and towns in more densely populated areas of the country.
 Car 50 ran between Charles City, Iowa and the nearby communities of Marble Rock and Colwell, all in the northeastern part of Iowa.

 Chicago South Shore & South Bend Cars

-All of these cars are former Chicago, South Shore & South Bend cars which were built in 1927.
+- These cars are former Chicago, South Shore & South Bend cars built in 1927.

 Metra Bi-Level Cars